-The three largest Investments in the Company's portfolio, being Quantexa, Egress Software Technologies and Proveca, are valued at £42.2 million and represent 35.3% of the Company's net asset value.
+The three largest investments in the Company's portfolio, being Quantexa, Proveca and Radnor House School, are valued at £36.8 million and represent 28.9% of the Company's net asset value.
+The Company regularly monitors the risk of portfolio concentration and as announced on 6 October 2023, sold part of its holding in Quantexa for proceeds of £3.4m, as detailed above, in order to reduce that risk whilst also delivering a favourable return.